arpitkatiyar1999/Country-Picker/README.md

     - `countryPhoneCodeTextStyle: TextStyle?` - Style for displaying the country phone code in the list.
 Default is `null`.
     - `countryNameTextStyle: TextStyle?` - Style for displaying the country name in the list.
 Default is `null`.
     - `countryCodeTextStyle: TextStyle?` - Style for displaying the country code in the list.
 Default is `null`.
+    - `searchBarHintTextStyle: TextStyle?` - Text style for the placeholder/hint text in the search bar.
+Default is `null`.
+    - `titleTextStyle: TextStyle?` - Text style for the dialog title (e.g., "Select a Country").
+Default is `null`.
+    - `noSearchedCountryAvailableTextStyle: TextStyle?` - Text style for the message displayed when no countries match the search.
+Default is `null`.

+  - `flagShape: Shape`: Shape of the country flag (e.g., rectangle , rounded etc).
+Default is `RectangleShape`.

 - `defaultCountryCode`: `String?`-   Specifies the default country code to be pre-selected in the picker.
 The code must adhere to the 2-letter ISO standard.
 For example, "in" represents India.
 If